 A cervical screening poster encouraging women to take up their smear test invitation is also available.

 NHS inform hosts further cervical screening information for the public.
-This includes a short film explaining the screening process and information available in British Sign Language (BSL).
+This includes a short film explaining the screening process and information available in British Sign Language (BSL) and audio format.